garrettmflynn/webnwb/README.md

 [![License: AGPL v3](https://img.shields.io/badge/license-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Discord](https://img.shields.io/badge/community-discord-7289da.svg?sanitize=true)](https://discord.gg/CDxskSh9ZB)

 `webnwb` is a library for reading and writing Neurodata without Borders (NWB) files on the web.
-It uses [h5wasm] to parse HDF5 files.
+Visit [nwb.brainsatplay.com] for al

 ## Features
 - 🔬 Read data from NWB files based on the included specification.
-- ⚒️ Use helper functions like `addAcquisition`, `getAcquisition`, and `createAcquisition` to quickly interact with data.
-- ⚡ Lazy-load large files (e.g. from the NIH Brain Initiative’s [Distributed Archives for Neurophysiology Data Integration (DANDI)](https://gui.dandiarchive.org/#/)).
+- ⚡ Lazy-load large files (e.g. from the NIH Brain Initiative’s [Distributed Archives for Neurophysiology Data Integration (DANDI)](https://gui. dandiarchive.org/#/)).
+- 📦 Create NWB files from scratch.
+- ⚒️ Use helper functions like `addAcquisition`, `getAcquisition`, and `createAcquisition` to quickly write data to new and existing NWB files.

+> **Note:** While the read access API is stable, the write access API is still in development and not well-documented.
+Please see the [Contributing](#contributing) section for more information.

 ## Getting Started
 ### File Creation Mode